Moor macaque: Social behavior

+Grooming among moor macaques in their natural habitat at Bantimurung–Bulusaraung National Park, Indonesia.

 Changes in group fission process and furcation patterns may reflect differences in social characteristics among species as well as ecological and demographic differences among populations; thus, studies of group fission may contribute to our general understanding of why primates live in a variety of groupings.

 Special relationships between certain males and females can either trigger or encourage group fission.
 In Moor macaques, however, significant connection between specific males and females does not appear to affect the process of fission.
 Moor macaque females are not actively involved in intergroup interactions.
 On the other hand, male aggression toward other groups is significantly more frequent than female aggression.
 Adult female furcation patterns can be anticipated by their connection with one another, such as grooming behavior, prior to group fission.
 However, the grooming habit of mature female Moor macaques was unrelated to the furcation.
 Individuals of similar age, sex, or rank tend to stay close to one another.

 Moor macaques are an ideal taxon to examine interspecific diversity in play behavior among nonhuman primates.
 Play is an excessive, spontaneous, and self-rewarding behavior that serves no immediate purpose and frequently takes place in non-stressful circumstances.
 Moor macaques spend a larger proportion of their time in solitary and social play than in grooming interactions.
 Play sessions in Moor macaques include more individuals, large variety of play behaviors, great play face rates, great proportion of time in contact play, and high rate of reciprocal play‐biting.
 Aggressive escalations were not common in Moor macaques.